 Now to initialize GitHub Pages on our repository

-- On the repository page, navigate to the settings tab and scroll down to the GitHub Pages section
+- On the repository page, navigate to the settings tab and select "Pages" from the sidebar

 - The settings should save automatically

 Next, we need to create a link between our local files and the online repository: